 For example, last winter I moved my Meyer lemon tree inside and the central heat started stressing it out.
 Its leaves started to drop.
 I then moved the tree to a cooler room, without heat or fans (which can also dry out the air) and the tree’s leaves started growing back immediately.

 If you’re interested in learning more about growing your plants in microclimates and stretching your hardiness zones, check out this cool video by Gardener Scott.

 So, other than from June drop, avocado trees drop their fruit largely due to age and stress.

-If your avocado tree is still young (under 3 years old for grafted trees, and under 10-15 years old for those grown from seed) consider waiting a bit longer.
-On the other hand, stressors such as improper watering, transplant shock, and extreme climates can all contribute to early fruit drop.
+If your avocado tree is still young (under 3 years old if grafted, and under 10-15 years old if grown from seed) consider waiting a bit longer.
+If not, then stressors such as improper watering, transplant shock, and extreme climates all contribute to early fruit drop.

 However, one stressor that I did not mention yet is a lack of nutrients.
 So, if you’ve checked the above list and aren’t any closer to helping your avocado tree overcome fruit drop, feel free to check out my other post: Avocado Tree Fertilizers: The Full Guide & Top 3 Brands.

 You can always ask us here at Couch to Homestead, but you should know the other resources available to you!
 Here are the resources we recommend.

 - Local Cooperative Extension Services: While we do our best with these articles, sometimes knowledge from a local expert is needed!
 The USDA partnered with Universities to create these free agriculture extension services.
 Check out this list to see your local services.

 - Permaculture Consultation: Need help with a bigger project?
 Send us a message.